hypergraphql/hypergraphql/sources/tutorial.md

 All the resources, including configuration files, GraphQL schemas and RDF datasets, are included in the [src/test/resources/DemoServices](https://github.com/semantic-integration/hypergraphql/tree/master/src/test/resources/DemoServices) directory of the project's GitHub repository.

-In order to start all three instances described in this turorial at once, you can run the `GenericDemoApplication` or `Demo` executable classes in your local repository of HyperGraphQL.
+In order to start all three instances described in this turorial at once, you can run the `GenericDemoApplication` or `Demo` executable classes in your local repository of HyperGraphQL in the `test` source tree (within the `demo` package).

 These effectively spin up several instances of HyperGraphQL pointing at different sources: